-6.1 Business Meetings.
+6.1 Business Regular Meetings.

-Α. Members of the public may address the City Council at the beginning of any Business Meeting under "Public Comment."
-During the "Public Comment" portion of the meeting, individuals may speak to agenda items or any other topic except those scheduled for a public hearing.
+Α. Members of the public may address the City Council at the beginning of any Business Regular Meeting under "Public Comment."
+During the "Public Comment" portion of the meeting, individuals may speak to agenda items or any other topic except those scheduled for a pPublic hHearing.
 Individuals may speak for three (3) minutes or less, depending on the number of people wishing to speak.
 If more than 10 people are signed up to speak each speaker will be allocated two (2) minutes.
-When representing the official position of a State registered non-profit organization or agency or a City-recognized organization, a speaker will be given five minutes and it will be recorded as the official position of that organization.
-Each organization shall have only one, five-minute presentation.
 The total public comment period under Agenda Item 5 (Public Comment) will be no more than 30 minutes.
 Individuals will be required to sign up prior to the start of the Public Comment period.
 Individuals wishing to speak to agenda items will be called to speak first, generally in the order in which they have signed.
 If time remains, the Presiding Officer will call individuals wishing to speak to topics not listed on the agenda generally in the order in which they have signed.
 If time is available, the Presiding Officer may call for additional unsigned speakers.
-During election season, which starts when a candidate officially files their candidacy with the State or a county
+During election season, which starts when a candidate officially files their candidacy with the State or a county election office and runs through the election, no person may use public comment to promote or oppose any candidate for public office.